 The CEC, at its August 10, 2022, business meeting adopted the First Edition Guidelines.
 The CEC considered the application of CEQA and made findings when it approved the First Edition Guidelines.
 On September 6, 2022, Governor Newsom signed AB 209 (Ting, Stats.
-2022, Ch.251) expanding DSGS Program eligibility to more entities than were contemplated in the first edition of the DSGS Guidelines.
-The CEC, at its July 26, 2023, business meeting adopted the Demand Side Grid Support Guidelines, Second Edition, (Second Edition Guidelines) to adjust program enrollment and other requirements in response to the expanded program eligibility, consistent with AB 209, and streamline and simplify participation to address lessons learned from summer 2022 program implementation.
+2022, Ch.251) expanding DSGS Program eligibility to more entities than were contemplated in the First Edition Guidelines.
+The CEC, at its July 26, 2023, business meeting adopted the Demand Side Grid Support Program Guidelines, Second Edition, (Second Edition Guidelines) to adjust program enrollment and other requirements in response to the expanded program eligibility, consistent with AB 209, and streamline and simplify participation to address lessons learned from summer 2022 program implementation.
+At its May 8, 2024, business meeting, the CEC adopted the Demand Side Grid Support Program Guidelines, Third Edition, (Third Edition Guidelines) to streamline and simplify participation to address lessons learned from summer 2023 program implementation.
 The CEC considered the application of CEQA and made findings when it approved revisions to the program guidelines.
 Specifically, the main provisions of the program are established by statute.
-The First Edition Guidelines and the Second Edition Guidelines adopted procedures for carrying out these provisions, including enrolling participants, as defined in statute, and for coordinating communication among grid participants to deploy legislatively designated resources upon the occurrence of a defined triggering event.
+The First Edition Guidelines, Second Edition Guidelines, and Third Edition Guidelines adopted procedures for carrying out these provisions, including enrolling participants, as defined in statute, and for coordinating communication among grid participants to deploy legislatively designated resources upon the occurrence of a defined triggering event.
 The legislation also includes the general types of resources that are eligible to participate and the order in which these resources should be dispatched.
 No discretion is conferred upon the CEC to define the main program components.
 Instead, the CEC is directed to adopt guidelines to effectuate voluntary participation of energy customers into the program, and to establish procedures for incentive payments.
-Under AB 205, the Guidelines need not comply with the Administrative Procedure Act regarding the adoption of regulations.
+Under AB 205, the Administrative Procedure Act does not apply to guidelines for the program adopted at a CEC business meeting.

 III.
-The Proposed Action
+The Proposed Action.

-Following public workshops held on January 23, 2024, and March 12, 2024, to solicit feedback on lessons learned during summer 2023 program implementation, CEC staff now propose a Third Edition of the DSGS Program Guidelines (Second Edition Guidelines) for adoption at the May 8, 2024, business meeting.
-CEC staff seek to adjust program enrollment and other requirements, consistent with AB 205 and AB 209, and streamline and simplify participation to address lessons learned from summer 2023 program implementation.
+Following a public workshop held on October 18, 2024, to solicit feedback on proposed draft guidelines to address lessons learned during summer 2024 program implementation, CEC staff now propose a Fourth Edition of the DSGS Program Guidelines (Fourth Edition Guidelines) for adoption at the March 17, 2025, business meeting.
+CEC staff seek to adjust program enrollment and other requirements, consistent with AB 205 and AB 209, and to address lessons learned from summer 2024 program implementation.

-The Third Edition Guidelines do not add any substantive requirements above those adopted by the legislature and will not result in any impact to the environment beyond those already considered.
+The Fourth Edition Guidelines do not add any substantive requirements beyond those adopted by the legislature and will not result in any impact to the environment beyond those already considered.

 IV.
-Common Sense Exemption
+Common Sense Exemption.

-The development and adoption of these Third Edition Guidelines are exempt from CEQA under the common sense exemption.
+The development and adoption of these proposed Fourth Edition Guidelines are exempt from CEQA under the common sense exemption.
 CEQA only applies to discretionary projects that have the potential for causing a significant effect on the environment.
 (Cal.
 Code Regs., tit.
-14, §15002(i) and §15061(b)(3).)
+14,

+§ 15002(i) and § 15061(b)(3).)
 A significant effect on the environment is defined as a substantial, or a potentially substantial, adverse change in the environment, and does not include an economic change by itself.
 (Pub.
-Resources Code, §21068; Cal.
+Resources Code, § 21068; Cal.
 Code Regs., tit.
-14, §15382.)
+14, § 15382.)